synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 garbage collected.

-The conflict arises when both entities attempt to change the offset of a file: delete must change this to account for deletion after the start of a domain to only take in a part of the data; Garbage Collection must change this to store the new position of the data in the file system.
-Both changes to the offset are with respect to the existing value: both operations change the offset by adding (delete) or subtracting (Garbage Collection) some bytes to the existing offset.
+The conflict arises when both entities attempt to change the offset of a file: delete must change the offset to account for deletion after the start of a domain to only take in a part of the data.
+Garbage collection must also change the offset to store the new position of the data in the file system.
+Both changes to the offset are with respect to the existing value: both operations change the offset by adding (delete) or subtracting (garbage collection) some bytes to the existing offset.
 Therefore, it does not matter which one happens first.
-This way, Garbage Collection and delete can work in tandem, so long as the modifications happen one by one and not at the same time, which is handled by the mutex on the domain index.
+This way, garbage collection and delete can work in tandem, so long as the modifications happen one by one and not at the same time, which is handled by the mutex on the domain index.

-### 4.1.6 Write-Write contention
+#### 3.1.6 Write-Write contention

 In Cesium, write-write contentions are handled via the controller: for a given time range in a given channel, the controller will only authorize one writer to write and commit